MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/reporting-services-configuration-manager-native-mode.md

          Select **Report Server Configuration Manager**.

-2. The **Reporting Services Configuration Connection** dialog appears so that you can select the report server instance you want to configure.
-Select **Connect**.
+1. Select the report server instance you want to configure in the **Reporting Services Configuration Connection** dialog.

+1. Select **Connect**.

-3. In **Server Name**, specify the name of the computer on which the report server instance is installed.
+1. In **Server Name**, specify the name of the computer on which the report server instance is installed.
 The name of the local computer appears by default, but you can type the name of a remote [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance if you want to connect to a report server that is installed on a remote computer.

-4. If you specify a remote computer, select **Find** to establish a connection.
+1. If you specify a remote computer, select **Find** to establish a connection.

-5. In **Report Server Instance**, select the report server instance that you want to configure.
+1. In **Report Server Instance**, select the report server instance that you want to configure.
 Only report server instances for this version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] appear in the list.
 You can't configure earlier versions of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].

-6. Select **Connect**.
+1. Select **Connect**.

 ## Related content